bup/bup/Documentation/bup-meta.md

     `--start-extract`.
 The archive will be read from standard input unless `--file` is specified.

+\--edit
+:   Edit metadata archives.
+The result will be written to standard
+    output unless `--file` is specified.

 -f, \--file=*filename*
 :   Read the metadata archive from *filename* or write it to
     *filename* as appropriate.
 If *filename* is "-", then read from